Case types and fees have different payment options, restrictions and methods.

 Once you have made a plea or have been found guilty or responsible of a violation, you have an obligation to pay your fines and fees.
-If you cannot afford to pay the full amount on the day of sentencing, you may request a time payment plan in person at the court.
+If you cannot afford to pay the full amount on the day of sentencing, you may request a payment plan in person at the court.

-Determine What You Owe
+Determining What You Owe

 • Online: We accept all major credit cards for payment.

 • In person: take a number from the ticket dispenser in the main lobby of the Court.
+A receipt will be provided for every payment made in person.

 • Lobby drop-box: in the main court lobby, 8 a.m. to 5 p.m., Monday - Friday.
 We will accept payments by check, money order, or credit card in the drop box.
 This drop-box is NOT for cash payments.

-• Mail your payment to the Court: 3700 North 75th Street, Scottsdale, Arizona 85251
+• Mail your payment to the Court:

-Payment by Check or Money Order
+Paying by Check or Money Order?

 Make your check or money order payable to Scottsdale City Court in the full amount due, and include the complaint and case number.
 Please provide your current address if it is different from the address on the check.